Hujanen91/Project_1_Red_Dead_Redemption_2/README.md

 ### Unfixed Bugs

-Responsiveness of the website worked on all devices, screen sizes and orientation with the exception of landscape orientation on mozilla firefox.
+Responsiveness of the website worked on all devices, screen sizes and orientation with the exception of mozilla firefox.
 I was unable to resolve this bug on time but will address in a future release.

 ## Deployment